 The current economic climate has led to funding pressures within the public sector, exacerbated by the COVID-19 pandemic, consequently placing challenges on the Partnership to continue to deliver the most effective and efficient services possible.
-Regional Transport Partnerships face substantial real-term reductions in finance in the coming years.
+Regional Transport Partnerships face substantial real-term reductions in finance in the coming years coupled with rising costs.
 Public finance and the funding pressures associated with reductions continue to provide challenges but real progress is being made in developing efficient working practices and models through partnership working.

 A core aim of the Partnership is to support its partner Local Authorities, Scottish Government and other key public and private sector partners in delivering improved transport services across the Highlands and Islands.
 The Partnership will continue to work hard to attract external funding and focus on a partnership approach to delivery.

-On 4 February 2022, the Partnership's Board agreed a revenue budget for 2022/23, which made provision for £0.533m of core service costs and £0.745m of project expenditure in support of Regional Transport Strategy and European funded projects.
-In recognition of the current financial constraints faced by public sector organisations, the 2022/23 budget makes provision for no increase in constituent council requisitions.
+On 4 February 2023, the Partnership's Board agreed a revenue budget for 2023/24, which made provision for £0.556m of core service costs and £1.511m of project expenditure in support of Regional Transport Strategy and European funded projects.
+In recognition of the current financial constraints faced by public sector organisations, the 2023/24 budget makes provision for no increase in constituent council requisitions.
 Council and Scottish Government funding is confirmed for a period of one year.
-The budget includes £1.278m of grants from Transport Scotland Active Travel Fund, contributions from SUSTRANS and European project grants.
-The Partnership is working towards identifying further cashable efficiency savings for 2022/23 and anticipates savings on a number of budget lines in 2022/23 when compared with 2021/22.
+The budget includes £1.343m of grants from Transport Scotland Active Travel Fund, and European project grants.
+The Partnership is working towards identifying further cashable efficiency savings for 2023/24.